krzentner/language-world/data/text-davinci-003/basic_md/handle-press-2.md

-    - When the robot's gripper is not above the handle, the robot should put gripper above handle.
+    - When the robot's gripper is not above handle, the robot should put above handle.
-    - When the robot's gripper is above the handle, the robot should push down on handle.
+    - When the robot's gripper is above handle, the robot should push down on handle.